arjunpatel7/alakazam-vgc/README.md

 ## License

 The underlying bloom model uses the BigScience Bloom RAIL 1.0 License.
 Please be aware that any derivatives of this application will have to incorporate this license.

+References to Pokemon are property, trademark, copyright of Nintendo and the Pokemon Company International, not myself.